pulumi/docs/pulumi-hugo/themes/default/content/blog/go-support-pulumi-2-0/index.md

 ---
 title: "Welcoming Go to the Pulumi Family"
 date: 2020-05-06T13:10:24-05:00
-meta_desc: "Go is fully supported in Pulumi 2.0"
+meta_desc: "Go is fully supported in Pulumi 2.0 for Infrastructure as Code."
 meta_image: meta.png
 authors:
     - evan-boyle